-This is one element of what are known as the 4Cs which the GIA uses when assessing diamonds.
+This is one element of what is known as the 4Cs which the GIA uses when assessing diamonds.
 The other three are: diamond cut, carat weight and clarity.
 You can find out more about each simply by clicking on the appropriate word above.
 You’ll then discover why it’s so crucial that your engagement ring diamonds should be fully GIA Certified.

 There is a simple starting point for the appreciation of the colour of any diamond.
 It’s this: the word colour actually refers to the whiteness of the diamond.
 This means the less colour, the higher the grade.
 When the GIA introduced the accepted International Diamond Grading System, this included a detailed diamond colour scale and chart, corresponding to the letters of the alphabet, providing 23 different diamond colour grading points, from D right through to Z.